hpc2n/linux-command-line-101/docs/index.md

     - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.

-- This is the third instance of this course, and it has been somewhat reworked based on previous participant input.
-We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/0a97qf9A3t" target="_blank">https://forms.office.com/e/0a97qf9A3t</a>
+- This is the fourth instance of this course, and it has been somewhat reworked based on previous participant input.
+We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/8UuxePqVci" target="_blank">https://forms.office.com/e/8UuxePqVci</a>

 !!! admonition "Cluster-specific approaches"